The Importance of Temperature Control While Food is in Transit

 Salmonella takes time to yield effect.
 The average development period is 48 hours, after which effects last from 3 to 21 days.
 It causes nausea, diarrhoea, fever, stomach cramps and headaches.
 Children, elderly and other individuals with weaker constitution need to be particularly careful as salmonella can be the cause of death if not properly treated.

 Symptoms such as diarrhoea, stomach pains, vomiting and nausea show up 12 hours after food intake.
 Among these, Clostridium bacteria causes botulism.
 This is a severe food poisoning disease which if not properly treated can lead to death within 3-7 days.
+Having the hand-washed perfectly is a significant way out to prevent this bacteria.

 The usual symptoms include vomiting, diarrhoea, fever and severe abdominal pain which lasts for 2-5 days.
+This particular bacteria mostly trouble people with a weak immune system.

 If temperatures are not maintained while in transport, then food will eventually spoil due to bacteria.
 Uncharacteristic odour, change in colour and being sticky or slimy are indications that bacteria has affected the food.
 Eating this contaminated food will result in food-borne diseases.
 These microorganisms spoiling your food are known as pathogenic microorganisms.